milan-15697/LLMSoftwareVerifier/README.md

 Welcome to the **LLM-Driven Invariant Generation and Verification Framework**!
 This repository explores the intersection of formal verification and machine learning, leveraging the power of **Large Language Models (LLMs)** to automate and enhance the process of generating and validating loop invariants.
 Whether you’re a researcher, engineer, or student, this framework offers tools and insights to push the boundaries of software verification.

+🚨 Disclaimer: This repository is a replica of a private project, developed as part of a Master’s thesis by Milan Bhardwaj.
+The work presented here is partial, strictly copyrighted and should not be reproduced, distributed, or used for commercial purposes.
 ---

 ## 🚀 **Overview**